jundalisay/spblist/content/en/material/principles/part-3/chapter-03.md

 ---

-The Medium of Radiance facilitates the dynamicus of the radiant layer.
+The Medium of Radiance facilitates the dynamics of the radiant layer.
 It manifests as:

 Name | Medium Name | Force